KetchupOnMyKetchup/BilingualSubtitleCreator/README.md

 # 🎬 Bilingual Subtitle Project
 <img width="1145" height="632" alt="image" src="https://github.com/user-attachments/assets/374bb04e-7f51-459a-ac98-bd3d32e7ae66" />

 This project automates the process of **transcribing, cleaning, translating, and merging bilingual subtitles files** alongside video files on a media server and naming them the same as the video file with `.<language-shorthand>.srt` for example `bg.srt` appended so that Jellyfin or similar can pick them up automatically.
-There are 3 main Python scripts that need to be run sequentially.
+- There are 3 main Python scripts that need to be run sequentially.
 All of these can be re-run on an existing directory and will check and make sure it doesn't duplicate work or files.
+- This will output you 3 subtitle files that you can use with your video, 1 in the language of the video, 1 in your target translated video, and 1 bilingual subtitle with a merge of both languages.

 I created this project because I am learning Bulgarian from English, and it helps me a lot to have subtitles that match the spoken audio more closely and a direct translation of those words into English so I can better learn new vocabularly.